 Overcoming Challenges, Setbacks, or Failure

 "The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
-How did it affect you, and what did you learn from the experience?"
+How did it affect you, and what did you learn?"

 What They're Really Asking